-Shrimp Farming in the Urban Jungle: Directing through Waters of Modern Aquaculture
+Shrimp Farming in the Urban Jungle: Navigating the Waters of Modern Aquaculture

-Considering starting a shrimp farm in the heart of a incredibly focused and hard-working city?
+Considering starting a shrimp farm in the heart of a bustling city?
 You’ve arrived at the perfect gateway to set out on this aquatic adventure.
-Whether you’re envisioning a shrimp sanctuary atop a San Francisco skyscraper or dreaming of a crustacean kingdom in the lively cityscape of Austin, this book will walk you through the essentials.
+Whether you’re envisioning a shrimp sanctuary atop a San Francisco skyscraper or dreaming of a crustacean kingdom in the lively cityscape of Austin, this guide will walk you through the essentials.

 5 Things You Need to Do When Starting a Shrimp Farm …